wgirtain/fvtt-rolling-stats/README.md

 ## To Do
 1. Add inline rolls
 2. Persist data even if chat is deleted
-3. Add more statistics, such as mode and most/least rolled numbers
+3. Allow printing of more than one specified player
-4. Allow printing of more than one specified player
+4. Look into chat command arguments, such as only displaying certain dice values, or omitting dice